ladybug-tools/honeybee/README.md

 `

 ## Examples
-Here is an example that shows how to put a grid-based analysis together.
+Here is a Python example that shows how to put a grid-based analysis together.
 For more examples check one of the plugins repository.

 ```python
 from honeybee.room import Room